 Before Cara, I had less hope.
 I wasn’t happy with my job and day to day.
 I was also dealing with losses in my family and had recently lost my Auntie.
 I was down and really hurt by that.

 Can you give a few words you would use to describe yourself now?

 After joining Cara, I would say that I’m excited and hopeful for the future.
 I’m now full of hope.
 I feel like this is what I was looking for to keep my mind off everything that happened to me.
 I feel blessed to have a community at work that supports me and is here for me.

-Your support ensures that more motivated job seekers will get the chance to launch their new beginning.
-Please consider making a gift as your support ensures that more job seekers will receive their new beginning over our next 30 years.
+Your support ensures that more motivated job seekers will get the chance to launch their journey out of poverty.
+Please consider making a gift as your support ensures that more job seekers will receive their new beginning.